 - Grow a survival garden.
 Also buy locally grown produce from farmers markets and those practicing community supported agriculture.

-- Buy a good water filtration system, such as the Big Berkey, to insure you have clean water to drink.
+- Buy a good water filtration system to insure you have clean water to drink.

 - Build good health.
 Get exercise.
 Improve eating habits.
 Find out about natural healing, including nutritional supplements and herbal medicine.